Birational geometry of foliations associated to simple derivations: Proof of Theorem

 In cases $(ii)$ and $(iii)$ the foliation $\G$ has Kodaira dimension $0$.
-By the remark in \cite[p. $29$]{BrBG} or the proof of \cite[Lemme $3.2.8$]{Tou}, this forces $\kappa(\tilde{\F})\leq0$ and contradicts Theorem \ref{kodsimples}.
+By the remark in \cite[p. $20$]{BrBG} or the proof of \cite[Lemme $3.2.8$]{Tou}, this forces $\kappa(\tilde{\F})\leq0$ and contradicts Theorem \ref{kodsimples}.

 So we only need to derive a contradiction from situation $(i)$ to complete the proof.
-Moreover, if $D$ is tangent to $\tilde{\F}$, we may use \cite[Prop. $6.6$ $iii)$]{BrBG} to see that $\tilde{\F}$ is a Riccati foliation with two distinct adapted fibrations and consequently $\kappa(\F)=0$, contradicting Theorem~\ref{kodsimples}.
+Moreover, if $\der$ is tangent to $\tilde{\F}$, we may use \cite[Prop. $6.6$ $(iii)$]{BrBG} to see that $\tilde{\F}$ is a Riccati foliation with two distinct adapted fibrations and consequently $\kappa(\F)=0$, contradicting Theorem~\ref{kodsimples}.

 The conclusion is given by the following argument, proposed by Jorge Pereira.
-If $D$ is not tangent to $\tilde{\F}$ consider its image $\tilde{D}$ in $\Pd$, consider also a rational $1$-form $\omega$ defining the foliation.
-The form $\eta=\frac{\omega}{\omega(\tilde{D})}$ is closed, by the computation \cite[Proof of Cor. $2$]{PS} inherited from \cite{CeMa}.
+If $\der$ is not tangent to $\tilde{\F}$ consider its image $\tilde{\der}$ in $\Pd$ and take a rational $1$-form $\omega$ defining $\F$.
+The form $\eta=\frac{\omega}{\omega(\tilde{\der})}$ is closed, by the computation \cite[Proof of Cor. $2$]{PS} inherited from \cite{CeMa}.
 The poles of $\eta$ give $\F$-invariant algebraic curves, so that $\eta$ has no poles in $\C^2$.
-Subsequently, the first integral $\int_\star^x \eta$ has no monodromy and gives a rational first integral for $\F$, contradiction. \end{proof}
+Subsequently, the first integral $\int_\star^x \eta$ has no monodromy and gives a rational first integral for $\F$, contradiction.